Tyga-x/Traffic-X/README.md

 ---
 ### How to Setup ⚙️

-- 👉 To check your current OS username, run.
+- 👉 STEP 1 To check your current OS username, run.

 ```
 whoami
 ```
-To install Traffic-X, run the following command:
+STEP 2 To install Traffic-X, run the following command:
 ---
 ```